 Sydney R. Marovitz Golf Course

-A waterfront gem squeezed between Lake Shore Drive and the lake, this 9-hole course just north of downtown is incredibly popular not only for its prime location, but for its tight greens, numerous bunkers, and championship length.
+A waterfront gem, this 9-hole course just north of downtown is incredibly popular not only for its prime location, but for its tight greens, numerous bunkers, and championship length.
 The Clock Tower Café offers simple fare along with its beautiful backdrop, from salads and wraps to burgers and steaks.
 3600 N. Recreation Dr., Lakeview

 Jackson Park Golf Course